kso512/public-scripts/check_openweather/README.md

 The "external_variables.bash" file defines these variables and should be kept safe and private, away from public repositories.

-A temporaray JSON file is used to parse data, by default under *\dev\shm* for speed and removal upon reboot.
+A temporary JSON file is used to parse data, by default under *\dev\shm* for speed and removal upon reboot.